ChordPro/chordpro/docs/content/ChordPro-Configuration-Create-CLI.md

 ## Create a sample configuration using the command line

-_Note that the appearance of dialogs and file names may differ between systems._
+_Note that the syntax of file names may differ between systems._

 From the command prompt, type